nikunjagarwal321/ciq-crawler/README.md

 + [Deployment](#deployment)
 ---
 ## Description <a name = "description"></a>
-The application is a web scrapper which scrapes an amazon product webpage with given url or productid.
-Based on different api endpoints, different responses are received. the endpoints are:
+The application is a web scrapper which scrapes product data from amazon webpage with a given url or productid.
+Based on different api endpoints, different responses are received.
+The endpoints are:
 + GetHtml
 + GetProductDetails
 + GetProductDetailsHistory